Find this month's constraint.

 Do you need access to our systems?

 Not before the initial review.
-If we move into the sprint, we agree what access is needed.
+If we move into the monitor, we agree what access is needed.
 In many cases, screenshots, walkthroughs, and sample flows are enough to start.

 Who is this not right for?

-It is probably not right for teams with no enquiry flow, no clear offer, or no one available to own follow-up after the sprint.
+It is probably not right for teams with no enquiry flow, no clear offer, or no one available to own the corrective action after the monitor identifies it.

 Will you build AI agents?

-Only if the workflow is clear and the use case makes sense.
-We do not start with AI agents.
-We start with response, ownership, follow-up, and visibility.
+Only if the constraint and workflow are clear and the use case makes sense.
+We do not start with AI agents or chatbot theatre.

 How quickly can we start?

-Once the initial review confirms fit, the sprint can usually begin after the required inputs and access are agreed.
+Once the initial review confirms fit, the monitor can usually begin after the required inputs and access are agreed.

-We will confirm whether the sprint is useful before recommending it.
+We will confirm whether the monitor is useful before recommending it.

 No long-term commitment from the first review.